Yale-BIM/f21-assignments/assignment-1/README.md

 You will inspect its tf tree with tf tools.

 > NOTE: In [assignment-0](../../assignment-0/README.md), you ran `roscore` before bringing up the robot to enable ROS nodes to communicate.
-But you can also launch `shutter.launch` directly.
+But you can also launch `shutter.launch` directly, as you did in the tutorial.
 If roscore isn't already running, roslaunch  will automatically start it.
 Try it!

 - **I-1.** Generate an image of the tf tree of Shutter with [view_frames](http://wiki.ros.org/tf/Debugging%20tools#Viewing_TF_trees).
 Include this image in your report.